Real Madrid CF in international football: Latin Cup

 In 1949, the football federations of Spain, Italy, France and Portugal launched their own club competition.
 European clubs could not afford hefty travel costs so the Copa Latina was staged at the end of every season in a single host country.
 The competition featured two semi-finals, a third place play-off and a final.
 As La Liga champions in 1955, Real Madrid represented Spain in the 1955 edition of the competition.
 They defeated Belenenses 2–0 in their semi-final at the Parc des Princes in Paris, before beating Reims 2–0 in the final at the same venue.
 Real Madrid won the 1957 competition at the Santiago Bernabéu, defeating Milan in the semi-finals and then Benfica 1–0 in the final.
 After the introduction of the European Cup, the Latin Cup was discontinued and nowadays it is not recognized by UEFA.

 European Cup / UEFA Champions League

 The European Cup was inaugurated in 1955 as a tournament for the champions of European national leagues, with Real Madrid winning the first five editions.
 However, after winning the trophy five times in a row in the 1950s, and again in 1966, the club experienced mixed fortunes until the end of the 1990s.
-Since then, Real Madrid has won the competition eight times, in 1998, 2000, 2002, 2014, 2016, 2017, 2018, and 2022 and established itself as one of the premier sides in European football.
+Since then, Real Madrid has won the competition nine times (1998, 2000, 2002, 2014, 2016, 2017, 2018, 2022, and 2024), and established itself as one of the premier sides in European football.
+Since the 1997–98 campaign, Real Madrid have qualified for 29 consecutive seasons of the competition.